 How to transform a silver platter into a framed piece of artwork with free pretty spring flower printables!

 This display gives such impact and it is so easy!
-The best type of projects, in my opinion.

 1. Silver Platters as Wall Art